SophieDurrant/WordFrequencyCount/README.md

     You should have received a copy of the GNU General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.
 ```

-#Potential improvements:
- 1. The ability to display most common phrases (groups of two or more words) as well as words.
- 2. Grab a list of most common words from a file on the Web (eg https://raw.githubusercontent.com/first20hours/google-10000-english/master/20k.txt)
- and allow the user to specify the number of words to remove
- 3. Improve histogram readibility

- #Other Notices:
+##Other Notices:
 The file count_1w100k.txt was obtained from Peter Norvig's site at http://norvig.com/ngrams/ .